 It's easy to get started!
 If you have already taken classes with Highland Community College within the last year, then skip to step #4.
 There is no need to apply more than once.

-New students, please click here to fill out the initial contact information and then select the High School Application for Admission to apply for admission to Highland Community College.
+New students, please click here to fill out the High School Application for Admission to apply for admission to Highland Community College.

 You will receive an acceptance email shortly after applying.
 Please read through the information.